Skip to main content

 You can use user attributes to limit some dimensions to some users.

 In the example below, only users with is_admin attribute true can use the salary dimension on user table.
-Users without access to this dimension will not see it on the explore page.
+Users without access to this dimension will not see it or the custom metrics created from this dimension on the explore page.

 columns: